Bsakwa/DSA_Practice/README.md

-# Data Structures and Algorithms Practic
+# Data Structures and Algorithms Practice

 This repository is dedicated to my daily practice of Data Structures and Algorithms (DSA).
 I will be solving various problems, ranging from simple to complex, to improve my problem-solving skills and understanding of DSA concepts.